Logiqx/gps-details/docs/articles/9-garmin/README.md

-### Related Watches
+### Related Models

-The quatix 7 (Solar and Pro) and tactix 7 (AMOLED) are almost identical to the fēnix 7 Pro and epix Pro, but they have not been discounted to the same degree as the various fēnix 7 and epix models.
+The quatix 7 (Solar and Pro) and tactix 7 (AMOLED) are almost identical to the fēnix 7 Pro and epix Pro, but they have not seen such big discounts as the various fēnix 7 Pro and epix Pro models.

-If your budget stretches to the fēnix 8, it would more suitable for scuba diving.
-It also adds voice commands and new software / user interface but it carries a hefty price tag, exceeding £850.
-The same is true for the tactix 8 and probably applies to the forthcoming quatix 8.
+If your budget stretches to the fēnix 8, it is more suitable for scuba diving.
+It also adds voice commands and new software / user interface, but carries a hefty price tag.
+This is similar for the tactix 8 and probably the forthcoming quatix 8.

-The Enduro 2 and Enduro 3 are akin to the fēnix 7X - Sapphire Solar, but aimed at ultra-runners and providing a much longer battery life.
+The Enduro 2 and Enduro 3 are essentially a modified fēnix 7X - Sapphire, but aimed at ultra-runners due to the extended battery life.
 The Enduro 3 also has the newer software / user interface of the fēnix 8.

-The Forerunner 275 and 975 are likely to be released in the near future (perhaps in May 2025), which will likely mean the Forerunner 265 and 965 become discounted and popular choices.
+The Forerunner 275 and 975 are expected in the near future, perhaps in May 2025.
+The Forerunner 265 and 965 will likely be discounted once they have been superseded.
+Expect some bargains when that happens!

 ### Summary

-The Forerunner watches are lightweight and have a water rating of 5 ATM, whilst the Instinct and fenix / epix are rugged watches with a water rating of 10 ATM.
-There is no sane reason to buy a fenix 8 for £800+ (instead of £500 for a fenix 7 Pro / epix Pro), unless it is for scuba diving.
+The Forerunner watches are lightweight and have a water rating of 5 ATM, whilst the Instinct + fēnix + epix are rugged watches with a water rating of 10 ATM.

-Link to my Garmin guide.
+Ultimately your budget and personal requirements will guide you to one or two possible watches.
+There are of course then the different sizes / colors / materials, optional music storage, and solar options.

+Once you have chosen a watch, you should probably have a look at my [Garmin advice](https://logiqx.github.io/gps-guides/guidance/garmin/) page as well.